GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 1. [Model tide heights](https://github.com/GeoscienceAustralia/eo-tides/blob/main/eo_tides/eo.py#L306) for the spatial extent and timesteps of the loaded satellite data array.
 1. Attribute tide heights to the valid satellite observations.
 1. Rank all observations by ascending tide height.
-1. Select the observations in the top and bottom 15 % of satellite-observed tide heights by identifying their associated tide height rankings.
+1. Select the observations in the top and bottom 15% of satellite-observed tide heights by identifying their associated tide height rankings.
-1. If the number of observations in the top and bottom 15 % is less than 20, gapfill up to the count of 20 observations by taking the next highest or lowest tide heights from the full stack of satellite observations respectively.
+1. If the number of observations in the top and bottom 15% is less than 20, gapfill up to the count of 20 observations by taking the next highest or lowest tide heights from the full stack of satellite observations respectively.
-1. Calculate a [geomedian](https://github.com/opendatacube/odc-algo/blob/main/odc/algo/_geomedian.py#L188) on each subset and count the contributing number of clear observations.
+1. Calculate a [geomedian](https://github.com/opendatacube/odc-algo/blob/main/odc/algo/_geomedian.py#L188) on each tidally-filtered subset and count the contributing number of clear observations.

 ## Software